-Bottle nipples tend to come in different sizes and flows designed to go up depending on how old your baby is.
-The sizes are in flows; newborn, slow, medium, or fast, or stages; 1, 2, 3, or 4.
+Bottle nipples come in different sizes and flows designed to go up depending on your baby’s age.
+The sizes are in flows; newborn, slow, medium, fast, or stages; 1, 2, 3, or 4.
 Your baby may not follow the age ranges for each stage.
 If your little one is getting too much milk, you would know this if they are choking or sputtering.
-You may need to go with a slower flow nipple.
+You may need to go with a slower-flow nipple.
 On the other hand, if they are getting frustrated and not getting milk out fast enough, you may need to graduate to a faster flow.

-Just as bottles, nipples come in many different shapes and sizes.
+Just like bottles, nipples come in many different shapes and sizes.
 The most common nipple is a simple round nipple.
 They also have orthodontic nipples, which tend to be flat on one side.
-Wide mouth bottles tend to have a wider nipple.
+Wide-mouth bottles tend to have a wider nipple.
 When you compare different types of nipples, you will see some shorter than others, and some moms find it helpful to find a nipple similar to their own.
 This can be particularly helpful when you are combining breastfeeding and bottle feeding.

 Standard bottles will have straight or slightly curved sides and are likely what you picture when thinking about a classic bottle.
 These start at around $1.50 each and go up from there.
 The pros of the standard baby bottle are that they are easy to fill and hold and simple to clean.
 You can use standard bottles with most breast pumps and bottle warmers.

-Angle-neck bottles have a bend at the bottle’s neck, making them easier for you to hold in a comfortable position.
+Angle-neck bottles have a bend at the neck, making them easier to hold comfortably.
 The draw of this type of bottle is that the shape causes milk to collect at the nipple end of the bottle.
-According to angle-neck manufacturers, your baby is less likely to swallow air with this design.
+According to angle-neck manufacturers, this design makes your baby less likely to swallow air.
 The angle-neck shape may work well for feeding your baby when they are lying in a semi-upright position, and this can help prevent fluid from collecting in their ear canals, which can lead to ear infections.
-A downside to this bottle is that they can be awkward to fill because you have to hold them sideways or use a special funnel to pour milk or formula.
+A downside to this bottle is that filling can be awkward because you have to hold it sideways or use a special funnel to pour milk or formula.

-Wide bottles have a wide neck, and they are a little shorter and broader than a standard bottle.
+Wide bottles have a wide neck and are a little shorter and broader than a standard bottle.
 The claim from manufacturers is that wide-neck bottles and wide nipples feel more breast-like to babies.
-Theoretically, these types of bottles are a good choice for parents who switch back and forth between breastfeeding and bottle-feeding.
-These bottles may be a little more expensive than a standard bottle.
+Theoretically, these bottles are a good choice for parents who switch back and forth between breastfeeding and bottle-feeding.
+These bottles may be more expensive than a standard bottle.

 Natural-flow bottles have a two-piece straw-like vent system in the center of the bottle.
 This eliminates the vacuum that can form when a baby sucks, so there are no air bubbles.
 In theory, this design reduces the possibility of colic and gas.
-These types of bottles may work at reducing the air baby is taking in.
+These types of bottles may lessen the air your baby takes in.
 Other than they may cost a little more, the only con is that there is an extra piece or two to wash, and the straws can be difficult to clean.
-Most of these bottles should come with a small thin brush to use when you clean the straws.
+Most of these bottles should have a small, thin brush to use when cleaning the straws.

-Bottles with disposable liners feature a bottle and nipple, but the milk or formula goes in a disposable plastic bag that fits inside the bottle.
-These can be convenient if you pump breast milk because you can pump directly into the bag, then move it into the bottle.
+Bottles with disposable liners feature a bottle and nipple, but the milk or formula goes in a plastic bag that fits inside the bottle.
+These can be convenient if you pump breast milk because you can pump directly into the bag and then move it into the bottle.
 The bag will collapse as your baby drinks milk, which may minimize your baby’s air intake during feeding.
-Of course, when your little one finishes the bottle, you throw away the empty liner, and it is one less thing to wash.
-A downside to these bottles is that you are constantly buying new liners, increasing the cost.
-Also, disposable plastic bags may not be the most environmentally friendly option.
+Of course, when your little one finishes the bottle, you throw away the empty liner, which is one less thing to wash.
+A downside to these bottles is that you constantly buy new liners, increasing costs.
+Also, there may be more environmentally friendly options than disposable plastic bags.

 Finding the Right Bottle and Nipple